tcltk/tcl/doc/markdown/http.md

 : The URL that is the redirection target.
 The value is that of the **Location** response header.
 This header is sent when a response has status code 3XX (redirection).

 **upgrade**
 : If not empty, the value indicates the protocol(s) to which the server will switch after completion of this transaction, while continuing to use the same connection.
 When the server intends to switch protocols, it will also send the value "101" as the status code (the **responseCode** key), and the word "upgrade" as an element of the **Connection** response header (the **connectionResponse** key), and it will not send a response body.
-See the section **PROTOCOL UPGRADES** for more information.
+See the section [Protocol upgrades] for more information.

 **error**
 : The error message, if there is one.
 Further information, including a stack trace and error code, are available from command **::http::error**.